What if I cannot pay my tax bill?

 Your rights of complaint and/or appeal

-If you have a tax dispute with HMRC, you can find out more about how to challenge or appeal against a decision and how to make a complaint at Enquiries, penalties, appeals and complaints.
+If you have a tax dispute with HMRC, you can find out more about how to challenge or appeal against a decision at Appealing a tax decision.
+You can find out more about how to make a complaint at Complaining to HMRC.
 Which routes are open to you depend on what has gone wrong and whether you have legal appeal rights.

 We recommend you visit the tax debt section of the TaxAid website.
 TaxAid is a separate charity providing free tax advice to people on low incomes who have tax problems that they cannot resolve with HMRC.
 They often help those who are in tax debt crisis.
 Their service is independent and confidential.